Ruby Rose Admits That It Was Fear Of Having To Leave The U.S. That Helped Her Find Fame

 The actress has reportedly struggled with gender identity since childhood and came out as a lesbian at 12-years-old.
 Although she achieved success in show business, Ruby Rose always wanted to make a film depicting her struggle with gender identity.
 Break Free was written and directed by the actress herself, and her video was liked by 80,000 people on Facebook.

-Rose’s work was acknowledged by Hollywood filmmakers, and she was given the opportunity to work on Orange Is The New Black, a Netflix show created by Jenji Kohan.
+Rose’s work was acknowledged by Hollywood filmmakers, and she was given the opportunity to work on Orange Is the New Black, a Netflix show created by Jenji Kohan.

 Break Free RubyRose pic.twitter.com/CdiTUWBwVv